 Projects can last from 6 months to 24 months depending on the theme of the programme and sector.

-We are currently running five Pan European projects:
+We are currently running seven Pan European projects:

 The Active Fans programme aims to develop a new European standard and methodology that uses football as a tool to reach men and women from 35 years and older who would like to get physically active again, make lifestyle changes and improve their diets.